EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Introduction

-Our key contributions are summarized as follows: \begin{itemize} \item Motivated by the requirements of embodied AI, we present a comprehensive analysis of the limitations inherent in current hand pose estimation, hand–object interaction modeling, and object 6DoF tracking approaches.
+\item We present a comprehensive analysis of the limitations inherent in current hand pose estimation, hand–object interaction modeling, and object 6DoF tracking approaches.
 Building upon these insights, we introduce the task of world-space hand–object interaction (W-HOI).

-\item We further propose a novel framework for W-HOI reconstruction from egocentric monocular videos captured by dynamic cameras.
-Our approach produces consistent world-space HOI trajectories, while remaining template-free and scalable to arbitrary numbers of objects.
+\item We propose a novel framework, EgoGrasp, for W-HOI reconstruction from egocentric videos.
+EgoGrasp features a robust pre-processing stage and two generative prior diffusion models, enabling it to produce consistent HOI trajectories in world space.
+Furthermore, EgoGrasp is template-free and scalable to multiple objects, making it highly flexible and generalizable.

-\item Extensive experiments demonstrate that EgoGrasp substantially outperforms existing methods on the H2O and HOI4D datasets, thereby establishing new state-of-the-art results for W-HOI reconstruction in real-world settings.
+\item Extensive experiments demonstrate that EgoGrasp substantially outperforms existing methods on the H2O and HOI4D datasets, thereby establishing new state-of-the-art results for W-HOI reconstruction in real-world settings, as shown in~\cref{fig:teaser}. \end{itemize}